-This is one most effective pose recommended for relieving menstrual cramps.
+This is one of the most effective poses.
+It’s recommended for relieving menstrual cramps.

 Wind Releasing Pose

-Any type of stomach pain can be cured by using this pose apart from menstrual cramps.
+This pose can cure any type of stomach pain apart from menstrual cramps.

 This pose mainly works on abdominal muscles and so this pose is very effective for the treatment of menstrual cramps.

 Breathing exercises if practiced along with yoga poses provide fast relief for women suffering from menstrual cramps.
 The breathing exercise which involves shallow and deep breathing is important for menstrual cramps.

 Breathing exercises help in the relaxation of both body and mind.
 The relaxed mind reduces contractions of the uterus and therefore reduces menstrual cramps.